theshingstar030818/parse-push-plugin/README.md

 	console.log('yo i got this push notification:' + JSON.stringify(pn));
 });

-//customEvt can be any string of your choosing, i.e., chat, system, upvote, etc.
-//Be sure to specify that string via the 'event' key in your JSON payload, e.g., to
-//specify a customEvt called 'chat', your JSON payload must have {event: 'chat'} as
-//part of it.
 //
+// Custom events: If your pn content contains an `event` key, e.g.,
+// `{alert: "sup", event:"chat", customKey1:"foo", customKey2:"bar", ...}`,
+// ParsePushPlugin triggers a custom event that you can handle separately from the main
+// receivePN stream.
+This helps modularizing different types of communications via push.
 ParsePushPlugin.on('receivePN:chat', function(pn){
 	console.log('yo i can also use custom event to keep things like chat modularized');
 });
+ParsePushPlugin.on('receivePN:system-maintenance', function(pn){
+	console.log('yo, here is a system maintenance payload');
+});

+//
+// When you open a notification from the system tray, `openPN` is also triggered.
+// You can use it to do things like navigating to a different page or refreshing data.
 ParsePushPlugin.on('openPN', function(pn){
-	//you can do things like navigating to a different view here console.log('Yo, I get this when the user clicks open a notification from the tray');
+	//you can do things like navigating to a different view here console.log('Yo, I get this when the user taps open a notification from the tray');
 });
 ```